2003 invasion of Iraq: Lack of a United Nations mandate

-Military intervention vs diplomatic solution
+Military intervention vs. diplomatic solution

 Criticisms about the evidence used to justify the war notwithstanding, many opponents of military intervention objected, saying that a diplomatic solution would be preferable, and that war should be reserved as a truly last resort.
-This position was exemplified by French Foreign Minister Dominique de Villepin, who responded to U.S. Secretary of State Colin Powell's 5 February 2003 presentation to the U.N Security Council by saying that: "Given the choice between military intervention and an inspections regime that is inadequate because of a failure to cooperate on Iraq's part, we must choose the decisive reinforcement of the means of inspections."
-In response to Donald Rumsfeld's reference to European countries that did not support the invasion of Iraq as 'Old Europe', Dominique de Villepin ended his speech with words that would later come to embody the French-German political, economic, and military alliance throughout the beginning of the 21st century: "This message comes to you today from an old country, France, from a continent like mine, Europe, that has known wars, occupation and barbarity. (...)
+This position was exemplified by French Foreign Minister Dominique de Villepin, who responded to Powell's UNSC presentation by saying that: "Given the choice between military intervention and an inspections regime that is inadequate because of a failure to cooperate on Iraq's part, we must choose the decisive reinforcement of the means of inspections."
+In response to Rumsfeld's reference to European countries that did not support the invasion of Iraq as 'Old Europe', Dominique de Villepin replied: "This message comes to you today from an old country, France, from a continent like mine, Europe, that has known wars, occupation and barbarity. (...)
 Faithful to its values, it wishes resolutely to act with all the members of the international community.
 It believes in our ability to build together a better world."
-The direct opposition between diplomatic solution and military intervention involving France and the United States which was personified by Chirac versus Bush and later Powell versus de Villepin, became a milestone in the Franco-American relations.
-Anti-French propaganda exploiting the classic Francophobic clichés immediately ensued in the United States and the United Kingdom.
-A call for a boycott on French wine was launched in the United States and the New York Post covered on the 1944 "Sacrifice" of the GIs that France had forgotten.
-It was followed a week later, on 20 February, by the British newspaper The Sun publishing a special issue entitled "Chirac is a worm" and including ad hominem attacks such as "Jacques Chirac has become the shame of Europe".
-Actually both newspapers expressed the opinion of their owner, U.S. billionaire Rupert Murdoch, a military intervention supporter and a George W. Bush partisan as argued by Roy Greenslade in The Guardian published on 17 February.
+The direct opposition between diplomatic solution and military intervention involving France and the U.S. which was personified by Chirac versus Bush, and later Powell versus de Villepin, became a milestone in the U.S.–France relations.
+Anti-French propaganda exploiting Francophobic clichés immediately ensued in the U.S. and UK.
+A call for a boycott on French wine was launched in the U.S. The New York Post claimed that France had forgotten the American "sacrifice" in 1944 France.
+On 20 February 2003, British newspaper The Sun published a special issue entitled "Chirac is a worm", which said that "Chirac has become the shame of Europe".
+The Guardian wrote that both papers expressed the opinion of their owner, Rupert Murdoch.